-The analysis area for wildlife and special status species consists of a 300-foot area that encompasses each action alternatives.
+The analysis area for wildlife and special status species consists of a 300-foot area that encompasses each action alternative.
 Species-specific surveys have not been conducted, and therefore the potential for presence of wildlife and special status species has been determined first through coordination with the IDNR, WDNR, and USFWS to identify previously documented occurrences of wildlife and special status species within the analysis area.
 IDNR and WDNR provided records for occurrences beyond the analysis area: IDNR provided county level records and a review specific to the analysis area and WDNR provided a review of records within 2 miles of the analysis area.
-USFWS provided its analysis of the proposed action alternatives potential to effect federally listed species based on reviewing preliminary drafts of the Biological Assessment, which defined the project's action area as the proposed ROW and off-ROW areas (RUS 2018).
+USFWS provided its analysis of the proposed action alternatives potential to effect federally listed species based on reviewing of the Biological Assessment (RUS 2018) and issuing the Biological Opinion (USFWS 2019a), which defined the project's action area as the proposed ROW and off-ROW areas.
 These areas used by IDNR, WDNR, and USFWS are collectively referred to as the resource evaluation area in this section.
 Records of wildlife and special status species within the resource evaluation area, but not within the analysis area, were cross-referenced with habitat availability based on remote sensing data to assess their potential for occurrence within the analysis area.
 In some instances, IDNR, WDNR, and USFWS provided information indicating that certain species with occurrence records within the resource evaluation area were not present within the analysis area.
+Additionally, the Audubon Society's current Christmas Bird Count data for Cassville, Dubuque, Fennimore, and Mount Horeb were reviewed, as these systematic surveys provide information on resident bird populations (National Audubon Society 2018).